Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 ##### If directories-as-articles is enabled and your directory contains an .html file-
 it will process the article as the html article and any images therein as images to attache to article (and replace links/src for)

 ---

+## Idempotence, Updates & Storage Considerations
+Articles are created or updated idempotently.
+Embedded images within converted documents are reused when possible.

+### ⚠️ Directory Listings Are *Not* Fully Idempotent
+If you sync a directory multiple times:

+- All new files will be re-uploaded
+- Old attachments will *not* be automatically removed
+- Storage will grow unnecessarily

+### Why Not Automatically Remove Old Files?
+Because distinguishing “obsolete” vs. “intentionally retained” attachments requires:

+- File hash comparison
+- Full download of server content
+- Authentication cookie / session-based download logic

+This raises complexity and security implications—so it is not enabled at present

+---